 - 1/4 cup canola oil – or avocado oil

 - 3 Tablespoons water

 - 1 Tablespoon vanilla

 - 2 cups dried cranberries – Craisins

-Bake for 20 minutes, remove and stir, and then bake an additional 15-20 minutes, or until the granola is nice and browned and fragrant.
+- Bake for 25 minutes on two racks of the oven.
+Rotate pans and then bake an additional 15-20 minutes, or until the granola is nice and browned and fragrant.
 Be careful to avoid burning it!

 - You can use either pecans or walnuts, or a variety in this recipe.
 I use whatever I have on hand.

 - Be VERY CAREFUL to avoid burning this granola.
-All ovens are different, so stay close by, and check and stir granola as often as needed.
+All ovens are different, so stay close by, and check granola as often as needed..